la2050/archive/_projects/2016/coding-bootcamps-and-conferences-for-women-in-tech.md

   - Volunteers
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  GIT aims to eradicate gender disparities in STEM (science, technology, engineering, mathematics) fields by educating, preparing and empowering women to pursue technology careers and persevere within technology fields.
+We achieve this through the creation of proprietary, innovative programming and strategic global partnerships.
+We provide mentorship and boot camp programs as well as the Catalyst Conference, an annual conference for women in tech.
 project_impact: >-
   ["Jobs per capita","Measures of cultural and global economic influence (“soft power”)","Minority- and women-owned firms","High growth startups"]